AI-sandbox/XGMix/README.md

 - number of *<query_file>* SNP positions that are included in interval

 The remaining columns give the predicted reference panel population for the given interval.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 6 + 2*(number of genotypes)

+### *<output_basename>*.fb.tsv
+The first line is a comment line, that specifies the order of the populations, eg:
+#reference_panel_population:	AFR	EUR	NAT

+The second line specifies the column names, and every following line marks a genome position.

+The first 4 columns specify
+- the chromosome
+- mean of genetic marker's physical position in basepair units
+- mean of genetic position in centiMorgans
+- genetic marker index

+The remaining columns represent the query hapotypes and reference panel population and each line markes the estimated probability of the given genome position coming from the population.
+A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes)*(number of reference populations) and therefore the total number of columns in the file is 6 + 2*(number of genotypes)*(number of reference populations).

 ### Model and simulated data
 When training a model, the resulting model will be stored in **./models**.
 That way it can be re-used for analyzing another dataset.